nasa/openmct/docs/src/guide/index.md

 Examples of deployment strategies (and the conditions under which they make the most sense) include:

-* If the external services that Open MCT Web will utilize are all running on [Apache Tomcat](https://tomcat.apache.org/), then it makes sense to run Open MCT Web from the same Tomcat instance as a separate web application.
+* If the external services that Open MCT will utilize are all running on [Apache Tomcat](https://tomcat.apache.org/), then it makes sense to run Open MCT Web from the same Tomcat instance as a separate web application.
 The `.war` artifact produced by the command line build facilitates this deployment